Indiana Statehouse: First Statehouse (1816–1824)

-1825–1835
+Marion County Courthouse (1825–1835)

 When the state government relocated to Indianapolis in December 1824, the government was housed in the Marion County Courthouse.
 The courthouse had been constructed with state funds in 1822 after Indianapolis was chosen as the site for the new capitol.
-The courthouse served as the state capitol building for twelve years.
+The courthouse served as the state capitol building for ten years.
 At the time Indianapolis was a frontier site, nearly 60 mi from the nearest settlement of significance, making large scale construction impractical.

 The relocation to Indianapolis was an arduous task.
 At the time it was an eleven-day journey by horseback from Corydon to the new capital.
 To complicate matters, no road existed and a path for the wagons had to be cut through the dense forests during the winter transit as the long caravan moved north.
 The caravan was large because it contained the state treasury, state library, state records, the furniture of the General Assembly, Supreme Court, and Executive Offices, along with a whole host of other implements to aid the caravan on its long journey.
 Colonel Samuel Merrill, the state treasurer, was authorized by the General Assembly to oversee the move.
 Ultimately, it took more than a month to relocate the government to Indianapolis.
 The first session of the General Assembly convened there in January 1825.